Trimming Weed and Why it’s Important for Quality

 Whether you’re purchasing a dime bag off of your street guy or some AAAA strains from an online weed store, you’ll notice that weed sellers will trim their bud no matter what.
 After all, the results go beyond appearances.

 Trimmed weed is tastier, smoother and more enjoyable to smoke than untrimmed weed.
-Not only dos trimming weed add to a strain’s aesthetic qualities and bag appeal, but it can also elevate the potency of your smoking experience!
+Not only dos trimming weed add to a strain’s aesthetic qualities and bag appeal.
+However, it can also elevate the potency of your smoking experience!

-As such, if your weed arrives poorly trimmed or not trimmed at all, that could be a red flag warning you of more significant, unseen issues with your flower!
+As such, if your weed arrives poorly trimmed or not trimmed at all.
+This could be a red flag warning you of more significant, unseen issues with your flower!